I Sat Next to a Stranger on a Flight. Now I Might Move to Paris.

 You know how sometimes you sit next to someone on a plane and spend six hours pretending to be asleep so you don’t have to talk?
-And other times you accidentally end up in one of the most interesting conversations of your year?
+And other times you accidentally end up in one of the most interesting conversations of the year?
 Guess which one I'm going to tell you about.

 Last year, on a flight to Paris, I started chatting with the woman sitting next to me.
 At first it was normal airplane conversation.
 Where are you headed?
 How often do you go to Paris?
 Do you like this chicken that somehow tastes exactly like the pasta?
 Then I mentioned my blog and YouTube channel.
 That’s when things got interesting.